 Since then, I’ve had a fondness for all things mint-chocolate, (like my smoothie recipe)—especially when mint is fresh in the summer.
-I was inspired to make these delicious cake balls after coming home from a weekend at my parents house with a paper-bag full of fresh mint.
+I was inspired to make these delicious mint chocolate cake balls after coming home from a weekend at my parents house, with a paper-bag full of fresh mint.

-Cake balls have become quite the trend at Starbucks—and along with the Girl Scout cookies, I cannot indulge in this treat because #glutenfree.
+Cake balls have become quite the trend at Starbucks.
+And along with the Girl Scout cookies, I cannot indulge in them because #glutenfree.

-If you’re looking for a taste of the cake balls life, and you’re gluten free, vegan, or just want to impress your friends, this recipe is for you.
+If you’re looking for a taste of the cake balls life, but you’re gluten free, vegan, or just want to impress your friends, this recipe is for you.

-In addition to all the wonderful things about these balls, they are high in protein—from the walnuts, naturally sweetened—with the dates, and contain no gluten, dairy or oil.
-They are soft, with a perfect cake-like texture, and packed with energy.
+In addition to all the wonderful things about these balls, they are high in protein—from the walnuts.
+They are naturally sweetened—with the dates, and contain no gluten, dairy or oil.
+Finally, these treats are soft, with a perfect cake-like texture, and packed with energy.

 With only 8 ingredients, 15 minutes, and a food processor (or blender) your can have these ready in no time!
-I love popping my mint chocolate cake balls in the freezer after making them and indulging on these hot summer days.
+I love popping my mint chocolate cake balls in the freezer and indulging on these hot summer days.

 If you try this recipe, be sure to comment, leave a rating, and don’t forget to tag a photo #thelocalsprout on Instagram!
 I can’t wait to hear what you think!